-Many of the Company's customers operate in the energy industry.
+A fair amount of the Company's customers operate in the energy industry.
 The cyclical nature of the industry may affect customers' operating performance and cash flows, which could impact the Company's ability to collect on these obligations.

 The Company continues to monitor the economic climate in which its customers operate and the aging of its accounts receivable.
-The allowance for doubtful accounts is based on the aging of accounts and an individual assessment of each invoice.
-Additionally, the overall allowance is adjusted accordingly based upon historical experience and economic factors that impact our business and customers.
-At December 31, 2020, the allowance was approximately 5.0% of the gross accounts receivable remaining unchanged from a year earlier.
+The allowance for doubtful accounts is based on the aging of accounts under the aging schedule method, and an individual assessment of each invoice.
+Under this method, a historical credit loss rate is determined by age bucket or how long a receivable has been outstanding.
+The historical loss rates for each respective age bucket are then adjusted for current conditions using reasonable and supportable data points.
+The overall allowance is adjusted accordingly based upon historical experience and economic factors that impact our business and customers.
+At December 31, 2021, the allowance was approximately 3.4% of the gross accounts receivable.
 While credit losses have historically been within expectations and the provisions established, should actual write-offs differ from estimates, revisions to the allowance would be required.